lsst/pipelines_lsst_io/getting-started/singleframe.rst

    It is not included in the above command, but the ``-j`` option is useful if you have more than one core available to you.
    Specifying ``-j #`` will run in parallel where ``#`` is the number of processes to execute in parallel.

-   `Dataset queries`_ can be specified using the ``-d`` argument to specify which specific datasets should be considered when building the execution graph.
+   :ref:`Dataset queries <daf_butler_queries>` can be specified using the ``-d`` argument to specify which specific datasets should be considered when building the execution graph.
    If this argument is omitted, all data in the repository that can be processed based on other inputs, e.g. calibrations, will be.

 Aside: collections and quantum graphs
 ============================================

-`Collections`_ are the primary way data in butler repositories are organized.
+:ref:`Collections <daf_butler_organizing_datasets>` are the primary way data in butler repositories are organized.
 Of the types of collections available, the two of interest here are the ``RUN`` and ``CHAINED`` types.

 ``RUN`` collections are the least flexible.
-Once a dataset is added to a ``RUN`` collection, it can never be removed.
+Once a dataset is added to a ``RUN`` collection, it can never be moved to a different ``RUN`` collection.
 The constraints on datasets in ``RUN`` collections makes these collections that most efficient to store and query.
 The collection containing the raw data is a ``RUN`` collection.

 ``CHAINED`` collections are groupings of other collections associated with an alias for that grouping.
 The grouping of collections defines the order of collections to search when looking for a dataset associated with a specific data ID.
 The collection produced from the ``-o`` option above is a ``CHAINED`` collection.
-The ouput collection will generall include all the collections in the input plus any ``RUN`` collections produced by the processing.
+The ouput collection will general include all the collections in the input plus any ``RUN`` collections produced by the processing.

 The first step of process data is to produce the quantum graph for the processing.
 This is a directed acyclic graph that completely defines inputs and outputs for every node (quantum) in the graph.
-As seen above, the quantum graph can be visualized to see how the processing is intended to progress.

 Wrap up
 =======